Hi. I’m Rick.

 I don’t think that we are ever too young or too old to reinvent our lives and start living our dreams.
 When yesterday’s dream has become today’s nightmare, we need to understand that it is never too late to redesign our lives around a new dream.

 When I was four or five years old, I flew on an airplane for the first time and immediately decided that when I grew up I would be a pilot and see the world.
-I didn’t change my mind… until 23 years later.
-Four years into my career I was bored, frustrated, and needed a change.
+I never thought I’d want to do anything else with my life… until 23 years later.
+Only four years into my career, I began to realize that I needed a change.
+I loved flying, but the active-duty Air Force wasn’t where I belonged.

 My dream had become a trap.

 I wrestled with my frustration.
 Why wasn’t I happy?
 I had everything I’d worked my whole life to achieve.
-It took me two years to figure out the roots of my frustration… learning to fly had been a huge challenge and a tremendous learning experience, but my learning had slowed and I needed a new challenge, and a way to make a bigger positive impact on the world.
+It took me two years to figure out the roots of my frustration… learning to fly had been a huge challenge and a tremendous learning experience, but I needed a new challenge, and a way to make a bigger positive impact on the world.

 I spent two more years investigating what really inspired me, and only one year after I discovered my core motivations, I had totally redesigned my career.

 I also took my first “real” job, in an office, five days a week… and I learned a lot from joining “cubicle nation.”
 Life looks very different from the inside of a huge bureaucracy, and that can make real change much more difficult.
+It was also the first break from professional flying I’d had since I started in 2001.
 That life isn’t for me, but it’s an experience I’m glad I had.

 After a few years away, I’m flying again… looking down on the world from